Traumatic Brain Injury, Paediatrics (012)

 6. Nutrition

-• Enteral feeding should be considered early and should follow our standard nutrition guidelines.
+• Enteral feeding should be considered early and should follow standard nutrition guidelines.
+Starting enteral feed within 72 hours may improve outcomes.

 • Regular laxatives/aperients are started early to avoid straining.